aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/introduction/check-version-number-of-the-component/_index.md

 {{% alert color="primary" %}}

 In some cases, you might wonder what version of the product you have.
-Often we build new fixes (bug fixes for the user scenarios which they point out) and post them in the forums against their need urgently.
-The version number consists of major version number, minor version number, and hotfix version number.
+Often we build new fixes (bug fixes for the user scenarios they point out) and post them in the forums promptly to meet their urgent needs.
+The version number consists of a major version number, a minor version number, and a hotfix version number.
 All defined components must be integers greater than or equal to 0.
 The format of the version number is as follows:

-major.minor.hotfix , we may increase a part by 1 and make a new version.
+`major.minor.hotfix` – we may increase any part by 1 to create a new version.
 Normally, we increase the last part by 1 and build a new fix to post it into the forums for the users.

 This document describes some ways to check which version of the component is installed on your system.

 {{% /alert %}}
 ## **Checking the version number**
 ### **1) Manual Way**
-If you have Java version/fix (Aspose.Cells for Java), you can unzip the Aspose.Cells library jar file, open the MANIFEST file with notepad and search the string i.e.., "Specification-Version: " to check its value.
+If you have a Java version/fix (Aspose.Cells for Java), you can unzip the Aspose.Cells library JAR file, open the MANIFEST file with Notepad, and search for the string, e.g., `Specification-Version:` to check its value.

 ![todo:image_alt_text](check-version-number-of-the-component_1.png)